-In addition to the role definitions that confer specific rights when assigned to users and groups, Centrify Authentication Service, Privilege Elevation Service, and Audit & Monitoring Service provides a mechanism for linking a specific group of computers to a group of users with a specific role assignment.
+In addition to the role definitions that confer specific rights when assigned to users and groups, Centrify Server Suite provides a mechanism for linking a specific group of computers to a group of users with a specific role assignment.
 These computer-based access rules, called computer roles, identify computers that share a specific attribute that you define and a set of users with common access rights.

 For example, you can define a computer role that identifies a set of computers as Oracle database servers linked to a set of users who have been assigned the oracle_dba role.
 You can then add and remove users from the Active Directory role group linked to the oracle_dba role to grant or remove the rights associated with the oracle_dba role.
 In this example, the computer role identifies computers that host Oracle databases and the set of users assigned the database administrator role.